CRMPickers logoCRMPickers

 CRMPickers·May 18, 2026

-Close vs Freshsales CRM comparison cover for fast-moving sales teams
+Close vs Freshsales CRM comparison cover for outbound execution versus affordable sales operations

 Hard data

-• Pricing: Close has a one-seat Solo tier at $9/seat/month annually, but team plans start at $35/seat/month; Freshsales has a free tier for up to 3 users and paid annual tiers from $9/user/month.
+• Pricing: Close Solo is $9/seat/month annually, but team plans start at $35; Freshsales has a free tier for up to 3 users and paid annual tiers from $9/user/month.

-• Integration depth: the CRM dataset lists 43 named Close integrations across 17 categories versus 182 Freshsales integrations across 18 categories.
+• Integrations: the current dataset lists 43 Close integrations across 16 categories versus 182 Freshsales integrations across 17 categories.

 Close vs Freshsales comparison table

-Use this comparison to decide whether the CRM should behave like a sales execution cockpit or a lower-cost operating system for a general sales team.
+Use this table to decide whether the CRM should run a communication-heavy sales floor or serve as a lower-cost operating system for a broader sales team.

 Best for